Sturke/Sturke/README.md

 -->
 ⚡Fun Fact: When you reach 50 years old you are allowed to contribute $7000 per year to a Roth IRA rather than the standard $6000.
 That's just $134/wk and I have nearly accomplished this for 2021.
 Yay!

-🔭I am currently (in August 2021) working to update my github pages website as a <a href="https://sturke.github.io/" target="_blank" rel="noopener noreferrer">portfolio website</a>.
+🔭I am currently (in October 2021) working to update my github pages website as a <a href="https://sturke.github.io/" target="_blank" rel="noopener noreferrer">portfolio website</a>.
 I am reviewing my work at FreeCodeCamp and I am preparing to make a move into web development by 2022.
 I want to work from home and become more independent from my day job that is not in this field.

-I just learned that GitHub does not allow target="_blank" to open a new tab from my ReadMe.
-So, I guess I'll need to provide a link on my linked pages to get back to my github profile easily.

-I just received my LLC EIN number on August 27th from the IRS.
-So, now it's official.
-I can be self employed as a freelancer.
+I'm working to refinish my wife's office so she has a finished work space and also, I'm feverishly  trying to get outdoor gardening and grass seed projects finished before the snow flies.
+All of this time sensitive, climate/seasonal sensitive work must be done now.